JeremieLitzler/journal/docs/posts/2020-03-25-do-we-need-the-coronavirus-to-reduce-our-impact-on-our-environment/README.md

 date: 2020-03-25
 heroImage: '/images/do-we-need-the-coronavirus-hero.jpeg'
 heroAlt: Drawing on a wall of a scooter driver
-meta:
-  keywords:
+category:
   - Health and Diet
   - Using Energy
+tag:
+  - Coronavirus
+  - Pollution
 ---

 ## Air and Noice pollution have decreased